 Submitted by The CRO

-About The CRO: The CRO is the only membership media platform for Corporate Responsibility Officers, and the professional service providers and non-profit influencers that serve them.
-The CRO publishes the 20,000-subscriber CRO Magazine and TheCRO.com, a biweekly e-letter, and produces quarterly CRO Conferences, as well as webinars and video events.
-The CRO's more than 120 corporate and university members include GE, Sara Lee, Amtrak, IBM, Citigroup, Chubb Insurance, Mattel, Intel, Dell, Pepsi, Home Depot, Starbucks, Avon, Gap, State Street, Xerox, Deloitte, Baker & McKenzie, SAP, Hogan & Hartson, Grant Thornton, Golin Harris, Ketchum, Cone, LRN, Integrity Interactive, Stanford University, Columbia, Boston College, UCLA and Harvard.
-Corporate membership information can be found at TheCRO.com, or by calling 646-213-0067 ext 107.
-Subscription and Advertising correspondence should be directed to: CRO, 343 Thornall Street, Suite 515, Edison, N.J., 08837-2206, (646) 213-0067 ext.
-107, email@example.com or firstname.lastname@example.org.
+The CRO is a membership media platform for corporate practitioners, professional service providers and non-profit influencers in Corporate Responsibility.
+The CRO publishes the 20,000-subscriber CRO Magazine, produces the twice-annual CRO Conferences (May 10, 2007 in NYC and September 12, 2007 in Chicago), TheCRO.com, 24 annual e-newsletters and several webinars and video events.
+With over 100 members including leading companies IBM, Mattel, Intel, Dell, Pepsi, Home Depot, Starbucks, Avon, leading providers such as Deloitte, Baker & McKenzie, Hogan & Hartson, Grant Thornton, Golin Harris, Ketchum, Cone, LRN, Integrity Interactive, and non-profits including Stanford University, UCLA, Harvard, Baylor, and Columbia.
+Membership information can be found at TheCRO.com, or by calling 646-213-0067.

 Launched August 1, 2006 by business media veterans Jay Whitehead, CEO and Michael Connor, Editor and Publisher, The CRO is the leading corporate membership media platform in corporate responsibility.
 The CRO's media products include CRO Magazine, TheCRO.com, CRO Conference and webinars.
 The CRO covers governance, compliance, ethics, corporate social responsibility, investor relations, citizenship, socially responsible investing, sustainability, philanthropy and related topics.
 Members include 100+ corporations including IBM, Pepsi, Citigroup, Avon, Mattel, Washington Mutual, Stanford, Harvard, UCLA, Columbia, OCEG, LRN, OPI, and others.
 Headquartered in New York City and Roseland, NJ.
 More information at www.The CRO.com.